Welcome to Olive & Company! We are so happy you found us. Explore our collections to shop our handcrafted hatbands and custom printed textiles.

 Meet the maker!

 Hi!
 I'm Olivia.
 I am the designer and maker of everything you see here.
-I live in a small town in Wyoming with my husband and two pups.
+I live in a small town in Wyoming with my husband, our son and two pups.
 We love to spend time outside mountain biking, paddle boarding, skiing, and hunting.

 What is cyanotype?